Annanardo/Art/README.md

 python main.py "Claude Monet" -bio
 ```

-This will return a brief description of who the artist was, in which years has lived, which was his/her most famous
+This will return a brief description of who the artist was, in which years has lived,
-painting and when it was painted.
-After that, you can find the museum where the artwork is
+which was his/her most famous painting and when it was painted.
+After that, you can find the museum where the artwork is displayed, the artistic movement
-displayed, the artistic movement the artist belongs to and the total number of artworks that have been done,
+the artist belongs to and the total number of artworks that have been done,
-along with the link to Wikipedia.
+along with the link to Wikipedia for a more detailed analysis.

-The output:
+Thus, the output will be:

 ```bash
 Claude Monet is a/an French artist who lived in these years: 1840 - 1926 .